Henrietta Condak: Later career

 In 1984, Condak left CBS to open her own design studio.
 She continued to create album covers for clients that included Nonesuch and Elektra Records.
 In addition, she re-entered the realm of publishing, designing for Random House, Simon & Schuster, Business Week, Sports Illustrated, and the New York Times, among others.

 In addition to her professional design work, Condak taught at the School of Visual Arts for more than 30 years.

 Awards and recognition

-Condak's album cover designs have received awards from Communication Arts and AIGA.
-Her 1964 album cover for "Strauss: Also Sprach Zarathustra” and her 1967 album cover for “Haydn: Symphony No 84 In E Flat Major And Symphony No. 85 In B Flat Major La Reine" received Grammy Award nominations for Best Album Cover.
+Condak's album cover designs have received awards from Communication Arts and AIGA, the American Institute of Graphic Arts.
+Her 1964 album cover for Strauss: Also Sprach Zarathustra and her 1967 album cover for Haydn: Symphony No 84 In E Flat Major And Symphony No. 85 In B Flat Major La Reine received Grammy Award nominations for Best Album Cover.